-An exemption to the requirement to stamp applies for producers with a flock of less than 50 birds, but in these circumstances the producer's name and address must be provided on a notice.
+An exemption to the requirement to stamp applies for producers with a flock of fewer than 50 birds, but in these circumstances the producer's name and address must be provided on a notice.

 Eggs sold in one of the three ways described above cannot be marked or advertised with a weight grade or class.
-For more information on this and other labelling requirements that will also apply please see 'Retail sale & labelling of eggs'.
+For more information on this and other labelling requirements, please see 'Retail sale & labelling of eggs'.